blaulaub/learn-docker/java-hello-world/README.md

 - with different images for JDK and JRE, seeking the best (here: size and build time, but in general: size and performance)
 - maybe with another stage to reduce the number of downloads from the central Maven repository

+This is now partly solved, the current build is staged.
+But it still uses the same base image for building and execution.

 *That's all folks*